Aravidu Thimma: Military career

-Viranarasimha Raya ruled Vijayanagara for five years, facing internal turmoil.
-His rise to the throne met strong resistance from powerful nobles, leading to widespread revolts.
-Despite this, he successfully suppressed most rebellions and asserted his authority.
-While records do not provide a full list of his defeated foes, inscriptions and contemporary Telugu literature mention some of his key adversaries.

-Kacha or Kasappa Udaiya, the chief of Adavani (Adoni), controlled a vast region stretching from Adavani on the Tungabhadra to Penugonda in the Anantapur district.
-Though not a major threat alone, his alliance with Yusuf Adil Shah and possible support from the rebellious Polygars of Ummattur made him a dangerous enemy.
-Since his treacherous attack on Tuluva Narasa Nayaka in 1490, Yusuf Adil Khan had sought control over the Krishna-Tungabhadra doab.
-Encouraged by him, Bahmani king Mahmood Shah Bahmani II persuaded his nobles to wage a religious war against Vijayanagara.
-In 1502, during the final year of Tuluva Narasa Nayaka’s regency, the first jihad, known as the Compact of Bidar took place.
-Facing minimal resistance, Mahmud Shah successfully captured the doab, including the key fortresses of Raichur and Mudgal and granted the conquered lands to Yusuf Adil Khan.

-Yusuf Adil Khan’s conquest of the Krishna-Tungabhadra doab fueled his ambitions for further expansion, especially as Vijayanagara faced internal strife following Viranarasimha Raya’s usurpation.
+Yusuf Adil Khan’s conquest of the Krishna-Tungabhadra doab fueled his ambitions for expansion, especially as Vijayanagara faced internal strife following Viranarasimha Raya’s usurpation.
 Seeing an opportunity, he allied with Kasappa Udaiya, the governor of Adoni and led an invasion into Vijayanagara territory, laying siege to the vital fort of Kandanavolu (Kurnool).
 His strategy appeared to involve capturing Kandanavolu, linking up with Kasappa Udaiya at Adavani, and advancing along the Tungabhadra valley toward Vijayanagara.
-However, his plans were disrupted when Viranarasimha Raya sent the Aravidu chief, Aravidu Rama Raja I and his son Timma to confront him.
+However, his plans were disrupted when Viranarasimha Raya sent Aravidu Rama Raja I and Aravidu Thimma to confront him.
 In a battle, they inflicted a defeat on Yusuf Adil Khan forcing him into a hasty retreat toward Adoni.
 As he attempted to regroup, the Vijayanagara forces defeated him again near Adoni routing his army and expelling him from their territory.
-Capitalizing on their victory, Aravidu Rama Raja I and Timma pursued the offensive, besieging and capturing the Adoni fort.
+Capitalizing on their victory, Aravidu Rama Raja I and Thimma pursued the offensive, besieging and capturing the Adoni fort.

-After Thimma’s victories against Yusuf Adil Shah he captured the governor of Adoni Kasappa Udaiya, and brought him as a prisoner before Viranarasimha Raya.
-Pleased with Thimma’s success and loyalty, Viranarasimha Raya honored him by presenting him with the prestigious Gandapendera anklet, a symbol of valor and distinction in recognition of his service to the empire.
+After Thimma’s victories against Yusuf Adil Shah he captured the governor of Adoni Kasappa Udaiya, and brought him as a prisoner before Emperor Viranarasimha Raya.
+Pleased with Thimma’s success and loyalty, the emperor honored him by presenting him with the prestigious Gandapendera anklet, a symbol of valor and distinction in recognition of his service to the empire.